German Imperial Admiralty Staff: History

 This reorganization suited Wilhelm II, who wanted to maintain direct control of his ships.
 A disadvantage was that it split apart the integrated military command structure, which before had balanced the importance of the navy within overall defense considerations.
 It also suited Tirpitz, because it removed the influence of the admiralty staff from naval planning, but it left him the possibility, in wartime, to reorganise command around himself.
 Wilhelm II, however, never agreed to relinquish direct control of his fleet.

+During WWI, under the successive control of Admirals Hugo von Pohl, Gustav Bachmann and Henning von Holtzendorff, the Admiralty Staff closely directed German efforts at submarine commerce raiding, pushing strongly and repeatedly for unrestricted submarine warfare.
+The decisions made by the Admiralty Staff in the conduct of the campaign, which was a major factor leading to the American entry into World War I, has been strongly criticized by postwar German authors.
+The Admiralty Staff would eventually be reorganized under Reinhard Scheer with the creation of a single supreme naval command in August 1918, shortly before the end of the war.